 Local Champions for Medical Schools in this Region

-aspects of urology and, in particular, to provide help with the annual essay competition
+of urology and, in particular, to provide help with the annual essay competition are listed below

 |University of Aberdeen School of Medicine

 Aberdeen Royal Infirmary

 ||Mr Andrew Martindale